managedcoder/BotFrameworkAccelerators/Workshop/README.md

 ### Confirm You Have Required Subscription Permissions

-In addition to the above installation prerequisites, developers will also need to have an Azure Subscription with enough permissions in their Azure Subscription to do the following:
+In addition to the above installation prerequisites, developers will need to ensure their subscription contains registrations for each provider required by the Virtual Assistant or deployment will fail.
+Here is a list of required resource providers:

+[add list of required providers here]

+Developers will also need to have contributor rights at the subscription or resource group level for the following:

 - Azure portal rights to create:
   - Azure Active Directory Application Registrations